| Two months ago I walked out of my

 rather than risk catastrophe with the whole boat.
 I began with

+the sliding hatch cover.
 Following the method recommended by a very helpful online video

 produced by West Systems, (link), I simply draped a piece of 3